iSOLveIT/protege_owl/_sources/index.rst.txt

 Any time you see highlighted text such as `File>Preferences` or `OK` or `PizzaTopping` it refers to something that you should or optionally could view or enter into the user interface.
-If you ever aren’t sure what to do to accomplish some task look for the highlighted text.
+If you ever aren't sure what to do to accomplish some task look for the highlighted text.
 Often, as with PizzaTopping the text you enter into a field in the Protégé UI will be the name of a class, property, etc. In those cases, where the name is meant